Today Is Field Day

 Tiny giants grabbed bright bottles

-from huge black buckets.
+from huge buckets.

 Lines formed.